wearelucid/lucid-nuxt-2021/frontend/_nuxt-content-module-demo/README.md

 3. Add `'@nuxt/content'` to the `modules` section in `/nuxt.config.js`
 4. Move the `_nuxt-content-module-demo/content` folder to the root directory `/content`
 5. Replace the `/pages` directory with `_nuxt-content-module-demo/pages` (or get inspired by the implementation)
+6. Remove all the scripts from `/package.json` that you don't need (mostly apollo-specific)